leo-seft/Learning-C/README.md

 Option #2 - Inventory Management System:

 - Create a store inventory manager allowing users to add, update, and view products.
 Include stock availability checks, total inventory value calculations, and report generation.

+4. TDD, Exception Handling, and File I/O in C#
+   This section covers the following topics:

+- Test Driven Development in C#
+- Exception Handling in C#
+- Handling Exceptions with try-catch Blocks
+- Reading and Writing Files in C#
+- Streams and Byte Arrays in C#

+By completing these tasks, you should have a good understanding of how to create unit tests in C#, handle exceptions in your programs, read and write files, and work with streams and byte arrays.

+Tasks

+Test Driven Development in C#

+- Research the NUnit, MSTest, and xUnit.net unit testing frameworks.
+Determine which is best for your project.
+- Return to the mini-project from the previous section and create tests for the functions you wrote.
+- Use a TDD approach to create new functions by writing tests first.
+  Example: Write tests for a function that returns the largest element of an array before writing the function.

+Exception Handling in C#

+- Learn about exceptions and their role in managing errors in C# programs.
+- Understand the importance of exception handling for robust programs.
+- Identify potential exceptions in previous projects and define exception types.

+Handling Exceptions with try-catch Blocks

+- Learn how to use `try-catch` blocks for exception handling in C#.
+- Understand the differences between checked and unchecked exceptions.
+- Practice applying exception handling to existing code by wrapping sections in `try-catch` blocks.

+Reading and Writing Files in C#

+- Learn how to read and write files using the `File` and `StreamReader`/`StreamWriter` classes.
+- Understand how to handle exceptions when working with files.
+- Create a program that reads a text file and counts the number of words in it.
+Use exception handling to ensure the file is accessible.

+Streams and Byte Arrays in C#

+- Learn about streams and byte arrays in C#.
+- Practice using streams to read and write data efficiently.
+- Create a program that demonstrates reading and writing data using byte arrays.

+Build Something 🔨
+**Option #1 - Word Frequency Analyzer:**

+- Create a program that reads a text file, processes its contents, and generates a report of word frequencies.
+- Include exception handling and write unit tests.

+**Option #2 - Movie Recommendation System:**

+- Build a program that suggests movies based on user preferences and previously watched movies.
+- Use file input to read the list of watched movies and genres, and implement exception handling.

+---

+5. Advanced Topics in C#
+   This section covers the following topics:

+- Delegates and Events in C#
+- Generics in C#
+- LINQ (Language Integrated Query) in C#
+- Asynchronous Programming in C#

+By completing these tasks, you’ll gain a deeper understanding of advanced C# programming techniques and concepts.

+Tasks

+Delegates and Events in C#

+- Learn about delegates and events in C# programming.
+- Understand how delegates are used to reference methods.
+- Practice creating events to handle program input or user actions.

+Generics in C#

+- Learn about generic types and methods.
+- Understand how generics enable flexible and reusable code.
+- Practice implementing generic types and methods in your programs.

+LINQ (Language Integrated Query) in C#

+- Learn the fundamentals of LINQ and its use for querying data.
+- Practice using LINQ to filter and manipulate data.
+- Create a program that uses LINQ to query collections or databases.

+Asynchronous Programming in C#

+- Learn how to write asynchronous code using `async` and `await`.
+- Understand how asynchronous programming improves program performance.
+- Practice writing asynchronous methods to handle tasks such as API calls or file processing.

+Build Something 🔨
+**Option #1 - Task Management Application:**

+- Build an app to create, update, and track tasks using LINQ, async programming, and exception handling.

+**Option #2 - Movie Recommendation System:**

+- Extend the system from Section 4.
+Add LINQ to filter movies based on genre, rating, or release year.
+- Incorporate asynchronous programming for file or database interactions.

+**Option #3 - Event Management System:**

+- Create an event manager where users can register for events and receive notifications.
+- Use delegates and events for event handling.

+---

+Final Project Ideas
+After completing Sections 4 and 5, choose a larger project to apply your skills:

+1. **Address Book:**

+   - Build a program to manage contacts (add, edit, delete).
+   - Use file I/O for data storage and exception handling.

+2. **File Organizer:**

+   - Create an app to organize files based on user-defined rules.
+   - Use streams and exception handling for file operations.

+3. **Hangman Game:**
+   - Develop a console-based Hangman game.
+   - Use file I/O to load words and apply exception handling for missing files.